henn-elibrary-project/HeNN-E-Library-Documentation/README.md

 All documentation about Help Nepal Network E-Library Project prepared and compiled by Kathmandu University Open Source Community(KUOSC) Volunteers.

-Files in this repository are organized alphabetically in ascending order.
+Files in this repository are organized alphabetically in ascending order:

+<a href="https://github.com/henn-elibrary-project/HeNN-E-Library-Documentation/blob/master/chase%20library%20details.docx">Chase E-Library Details</a>

 <a href="https://github.com/henn-elibrary-project/HeNN-E-Library-Documentation/blob/master/Guidelines%20for%20Monitoring"> Guidelines of Monitoring</a>

 <a href="https://github.com/henn-elibrary-project/HeNN-E-Library-Documentation/blob/master/HeNN%20E-libraries%20in%20Nepal.pdf">HeNN E-Libraries in Nepal</a> by <a href="https://github.com/algosig"> Sanjog Sigdel </a>

+<a href="https://github.com/henn-elibrary-project/HeNN-E-Library-Documentation/blob/master/chase%20library%20details.docx" style="text-color:#124334">Chase E-Library Details</a>
+---
+CHASE COMMUNITY GIVINGS ia a grant that sponsored Help Nepal Network for E-Library Project.
+With this grant Help Nepal has established 11 elibraries in eleven districts of Nepal.
+This document has the contact details about the school and contact person.
+This file is important to the Volunteers.

 <a href="https://github.com/henn-elibrary-project/HeNN-E-Library-Documentation/blob/master/Guidelines%20for%20Monitoring"> Guidelines of Monitoring</a>
 ---